pboettch/json-schema-validator/README.md

 the schema type is "integer" or "number".
 Bignum (i.e. arbitrary precision and range) is not supported at this time.

-Currently JSON-URI with "plain name fragments" are not supported.
-So referring to an URI with `$ref: "file.json#plain"` will not work.
+Currently JSON-URI with "plain name fragments" are not supported: referring to an URI with `$ref: "file.json#plain"` will not work.

 # How to use

-The current state of the build-system needs at least version **3.5.0** of NLohmann's JSON library.
+The current state of the build-system needs at least version **3.6.0** of NLohmann's JSON library.
 It is looking for the `json.hpp` within a `nlohmann/`-path.

 When build the library you need to provide the path to the directory where the include-file